rajalah71/anon/README.md

 spectral(data, cell_swap)

 - Anonymizes data on the spectral basis provided by SVD.
 Supports any anoymization function $f: R^{a \times b} \to R^{a \times b}$.

+spectral(data, sensitive_noise)

+- Adds noise to the columns of $U$ from Laplace distribution.

+## Plots

+You can plot the predictive threat the anonymized data poses on the general populace against the threat of a non-overlapping sample.

+prediction_plot(prediction_all(data, k=5, data_anon))